Differences Between Hepatitis A, B, C and D

 - Right upper quadrant pain

-The hepatitis B vaccine is 4 injections given over 1 to 6 months.
+The hepatitis B vaccine is four injections given over one to six months.
 It is recommended for newborns, children or adolescents who have not been vaccinated, healthcare and emergency workers and those with multiple sex partners.
 Others who need the vaccine include those with chronic liver or kidney disease and if you are traveling to an area of the world with a high hepatitis B infection rate.

 The treatment for this illness includes antiviral medications, which includes: